About me

 My experience

-While attending the Minneapolis College of Art and Design, where I studied painting and “intermedia” for two years, I became interested in film and made a few Super8 millimeter movies, even though there was no film department.
+While attending MCAD, where I studied painting and “intermedia” for two years, I became interested in film and made a few Super8 millimeter movies, even though there was no film department.
 I had a terrific teacher and mentor, Siah Armajani, a well-known sculptor, painter, architect, and conceptual artist, who encouraged me to pursue film.
 After two years, I was given the opportunity to transfer to a sister college of art, SFAI where I studied film and photography, and also modeled in life drawing classes for the well-known teacher and abstract painter Sam Tchakalian.
 Sam became a great friend and mentor.
 I learned a ton about painting from Sam!
 In 1976, I traveled to Florence, Italy, intending to study Art History.
 Alas, the University went on strike and I was unable to afford to stay.

 After graduation, I made my Magnum Opus, a 16 mm color, sync-sound film, entitled “Miles of Time,” with the soundtrack by the Jim Lowe Trio, who had just cut an album of the same name.
 To support myself, I took a job with a law firm, and I ended up working for lawyers for the next nearly 40 years, including as a Chief Marketing Officer, and later, starting my own consulting firm, Fort Kimber Partners.